Twometer/twometer-iot/README.md

 - `ColorRgbw colorRgbwVal()`: Gets a R, G, B and W value in a color struct
 - `ColorRgb2w colorRgb2wVal()`: Gets a R, G, B, CW, and WW value in a color struct
 - `JsonVariant customVal(String key)`: Gets a custom key from the request

+To use the SDK, the ArduinoJson library is required.